 A 12-week Champix prescription involves taking tablets once per day for the first three days and then twice a day until the end of week 12, every morning and evening.
 Champix should be taken after eating with a full glass (eight ounces) of water.

 If you successfully stop smoking after 12 weeks, treatment is often stopped.
 However, in some cases, 12 weeks of treatment could be advised.
 In such cases, a tapering off of the dose over a week or so could help.
 This is because otherwise there could be an increase in irritability, an urge to smoke, depression and/or insomnia.
 If you haven’t succeeded after 12 weeks, there is little point in continuing with the medication.

 - In a study, over a thousand patients were enrolled to test Champix – and tests were also duplicated in a similar clinical trial.

 - Patients received either Champix 1 mg twice a day, Zyban 150 mg twice a day, or sugar pills twice a day for 12 weeks.
 Patients were also given a booklet on quitting smoking and received counselling at each visit.

-- In studies, 44 percent of Champix users quite during weeks 9 to 12 of treatment in comparison to 18 percent on the sugar pill and Champix also dampened the urge to smoke.
-Patients were considered to have quite if they didn’t smoke a cigarette or use other nicotine products for the final four weeks of treatment.
+- In studies, 44 percent of Champix users quit during weeks 9 to 12 of treatment in comparison to 18 percent on the sugar pill and Champix also dampened the urge to smoke.
+Patients were considered to have quit if they didn’t smoke a cigarette or use other nicotine products for the final four weeks of treatment.